Allexin/XInput_Blocker/README.md

 copy pack of dll in each folder in "C:\Program Files\Oculus\Support\"
 restart

-not oculus can't interact with xinput devices like wheels or xbox controller
+now oculus can't interact with xinput devices like wheels or xbox controller

 *WHY DELPHI???
 No redists.
 If you bild dll in delphi its not requeired any additional files to work